 Pineapple guava needs light fertilization every other month in most soils.
 Use about half the recommended amount of 8-8-8 fertilizer for the size of the tree.
 Scratch it into the surface of the soil and water deeply to distribute the fertilizer.

 You’ll find plenty of uses for pineapple guava.
 It makes a dense informal hedge or screen that needs very little pruning.
 Use it as a container or specimen plant on patios and other places where you can enjoy the intense fragrance of the fruit.
 The plant provides cover for wildlife, and the flowers attract hummingbirds.
-Space the shrubs five feet apart for a barrier hedge and 3 feet apart for a foundation planting.
+Space the shrubs 5 feet (1.5 m.) apart for a barrier hedge and 3 feet (1 m.) apart for a foundation planting.